- Information Solutions

 - Remember that Protected A and B information can only be destroyed in the workplace using an approved shredder.
 When you are finished using Protected A or B information, store it securely until it can be destroyed.

-- When working on Protected A or B documents, only use Justice-provided laptops, or JUSaccess if using a personal computer.
+- If using a personal computer when working on Protected A or B documents, use a Justice-provided laptop or JUSaccess.

-- When using a personal computer through JUSaccess to work on Protected A or B documents, please ensure the documents are kept in JUSaccess and not saved directly to the personal device.
+- When using a personal computer through JUSaccess, save Protected A or B documents in JUSaccess and not directly to your personal device.

-- Protected A emails being sent outside of the GC must be encrypted.
+- Encrypt Protected A emails being sent outside of the Government of Canada

 Printing at home